dianapnle/Schmoove-Studios/backend/README.md

         "username": "Username is required",
         "firstName": "First Name is required",
         "lastName": "Last Name is required",
-        "isInstructor": "lease indicate whether you are an instructor or not."
+        "isInstructor": "Please indicate whether you are an instructor or not."
       }
     }
     ```